siyuan9607/computer-assisted-interview-system/rails-computer-assisted-interview-system/README.md

 ## HOW TO USE:

 Do the same way we did for our homework.
-On your Amazon Cloud9:

 **On github**

 create a new branch.